-We recently installed a Yeastar S20 VoIP phone system for a local Precision Engineering company (after BT got to their business park at long last and upgraded them to Fibre broadband).
+We recently installed a Yeastar S20 VoIP phone system for a local Precision Engineering company (after BT got to their business park at long last and upgraded their cabinet to Fibre broadband).

 This allowed us to reduce the number of BT lines they have down to just one – and provide a flexible approach to how they make and take calls.
 Due to the ‘factory’ nature of the site, there are staff working milling machines on a noisy production floor.
 This provided some ‘interesting’ features that we had to replicate from the old Panasonic PBX system we were replacing.

-Staff are often awaym from their phones, so there needed to be a way to ‘Park’ a call and alert the staff member that there was a call waiting for them.
-We also needed a way for staff on the production floor to actually hear the phones ringing over the sound of busy lathes and milling machines.
+Staff are often away from their phones, so there needed to be a way to ‘Park’ a call and alert the staff member that there was a call waiting for them.
+We also needed a way for people on the production floor to actually hear the phones ringing over the sound of busy lathes and milling machines.

 We combined the features of the Yeastar S20 phone system, and the Fanvil X4 phone-set, with a new product, the 110dB Algo 8186 ‘Paging Speaker’.
 This Paging Speaker was mounted up high on a wall at one end of the production floor, and simply needed to be cabled back to the network like any other phone on the system.
 It was set up with a ‘paging’ number, and a ‘ringing’ extension number and replaced an entire ‘black-box’ PA system under a desk feeding an old horn-speaker mounted up on the rafters.